kriste11er/jekyll-test/README.md

+# Learning Jekyll
-# a test repo for playing with and learning how to use jekyll for building my project portfolio siteand compile it from markdown files
+a test repo for playing with and learning how to use jekyll for building my project portfolio site and compiling it from markdown files